THE THROUGH LINE

 October 8 - 11 2026

-This course is led by me, Jeannine Ouellette (The Part That Burns, Split/Lip Press, 2021).
-I author the cult-favorite, bestselling Substack, Writing in the Dark, which many—including Sarah Fay of Writers at Work, say is better than an MFA (that being said, I do hold an MFA in fiction from Vermont College of Fine Arts.
-In addition to Writing in the Dark, I teach writing at the University of Minnesota, and through the Association of Writers & Writing Program's Writer-to-Writer Program and the Minnesota Prison Writers Workshop and Brooke Warner’s Magic of Memoir series.
-In addition to The Part That Burns, which earned stars from Publishers Weekly and Kirkus, the latter of which also selected TPTB as a best indie book of 2021, I have authored several other nonfiction books as well as the children's book Mama Moon.
-My essays, fiction, and a smattering of peotry have appeared widely in journals and anthologies, won many awards (always second place, runner up, finalist, or honorable mention, proving that it’s okay not to come first).
-Perhaps most importantly, I’m a passionate, experienced teacher.
+• This course is led by me, Jeannine Ouellette (The Part That Burns, Split/Lip Press, 2021).
+I author the cult-favorite, bestselling Substack, Writing in the Dark, which many—including Sarah Fay of Writers at Work—say is better than an MFA (that being said, I do hold an MFA in fiction from Vermont College of Fine Arts).
+In addition to Writing in the Dark, I teach writing at the University of Minnesota, and through the Association of Writers & Writing Programs' Writer-to-Writer Program, the Minnesota Prison Writers Workshop, and Brooke Warner's Magic of Memoir series.
+In addition to The Part That Burns, which earned stars from Publishers Weekly and Kirkus—the latter of which also selected it as a best indie book of 2021—I have authored several other nonfiction books as well as the children's book Mama Moon, and my forthcoming craft book, One Word at a Time: A Creative Practice to Transform Your Writing and Your Life.
+My essays, fiction, and a smattering of poetry have appeared widely in journals and anthologies and won many awards (always second place, runner-up, finalist, or honorable mention—proving that it's okay not to come first).
+Perhaps most importantly, I'm a passionate, experienced teacher.
 You can read my full bio here.

 Join an award-winning writer and a small group of creatively invested and thoughtful writers to focus avidly on your work-in-progress—on seeing it again, seeing it anew, seeing the outlines of its absolute most shimmering version of itself with the clearest possible through line!